jgullstr/ga-ui/README.md

   // this.population: Unaltered population (indata to parent selector)
   // this.matingPool: Mating pool returned from parent selection stage
   // this.parents: Array containing the parents selected during recombination.
-  // this.childIndex: The index of this chromosome's parents in this.parents }
+  // this.childIndex: The first index of this chromosome's parents in this.parents
+  //   How to determine parents when composed recombiners have been used are left as an excercise
+  //   to the reader, hanc marginis exiguitas non caperet.
+}
 ```

 ### Survivor selectors
 Survivor selectors are defined in src/genetic/survivorSelectors.js

 A survivor selectors takes the mutated population and returns a same size population to be considered when calculating following generation.
 Refer to the source for code examples.
 Similarily to other stages, metadata needs to be specified in the files default export.